RedisGrafana/grafana-redis-explorer/README.md

-# Grafana Redis Enterprise Explorer
+# Redis Application for Grafana

 ## Summary